amberscript/api-docs/source/index.html.md

 }
 ```

 Request for translated subtitles with uploaded file.
+Note that this service is to be used in case a file has already been uploaded to the platform (hence a source job_id already exists).

 ### HTTP Request